-Fall River Mayor Jasiel Correia Arrested On Fraud Charges
+Fall River Mayor Jasiel Correia Charged With ‘Shameless And Greedy’ Fraud

-FALL RIVER (CBS) – Fall River Mayor Jasiel Correia has been arrested on fraud charges, the United States Attorney’s office for Massachusetts announced on Thursday.
+FALL RIVER (CBS) – Fall River’s young mayor, Jasiel Correia, was arrested on 13 federal fraud charges Thursday.

-Correia, 26, is charged with defrauding investors and using the money to pay for his “lavish lifestyle” and political campaign.
+The United States Attorney’s office says Correia, 26, is charged with defrauding investors and using the money to pay for his “lavish lifestyle” and political campaign.

+U.S. Attorney Andrew Lelling said Correia used investor money on items including airfare, luxury hotels, casinos and adult entertainment.
+He also purchased a Mercedes Benz and jewelry for an ex-girlfriend.

 Correia was first elected Mayor of Fall River at age 23 in November 2015 after serving on the city council there for two years.

-Prosecutors say before that, back in 2012, he created a company called SnoOwl, which aimed to develop an app to connect local businesses with potential customers, and began looking for investors.
+Federal prosecutors say before that, back in 2012, he created a company called SnoOwl, which aimed to develop an app to connect local businesses with potential customers, and began looking for investors.

 “Starting in approximately January 2013, and continuing until at least in or about May 2017, Correia perpetrated a scheme to defraud SnoOwl investors by making false representations and diverting a significant portion of the investors’ funds to himself, while neglecting the development of the company to focus on his political career,” prosecutors wrote in the indictment.